 NFL Preseason Week 1 Recap: 15 Must-Know Facts

-Preseason football isn't the most alluring of activities, especially when they take place on weekend nights during the final days of summer.
-In Week 1 the most we get out of the first team players is a series, maybe two if we're lucky.
+It’s tough to get too excited about preseason football games, especially when they take place on weekend nights during the final days of summer.
+Week 1 usually offers a series from first-team players, maybe two if we're lucky.
 But fantasy players need some clarity before the bulk of drafting starts, so that's where I come in.
 Here's a position-by-position look at how Week 1 went down, so managers can plan and adjust accordingly for the onslaught of upcoming drafts.

-Note: All player ADPs mentioned are courtesy of 4for4’s Multi-Site ADP Tool.
+Note: All ADP mentioned is courtesy of 4for4’s Underdog ADP tool.